 tSQLt supports SQL Server

-I also wrote many, many years ago an article about unit testing in SQL Server.
+Many, many years ago I also wrote an article about unit testing in SQL Server.
 The approach is quite simple, but can help you with the use cases I listed above.
 The idea is based on a simple script that you can modify to suit your needs.
 You can write a client framework or use an existing one (I used XUnit for example) to execute these scripts automatically every few minutes or every day, as you see fit.

 The script is quite simple.
 You just add your regular code in the begin try/end try section and you catch resulting error in the catch section of the script.
 You roll back any changes that might have been made by the testing script.
 Of course, if you only validate naming convention or data types, you don't have to roll back any transactions.

 begin tran begin try raiserror('-- ======== Enter your unit test name here ========= --', 10, 1) with nowait; raiserror('Test 2: Add new feed, invalid category name', 10, 1) with nowait; insert FeedCategory (CategoryName) values('Maintenance feeds') --insert category exec AddNewFeed @FeedName = 'Feed 1', @FeedCategoryName = 'No such category', @FeedType='FS' raiserror('FAIL', 16, 1) --Assert.Fail.
 We shouldn't be here. end try begin catch declare @err varchar(2000) set @err = error_message() if @err like '%Invalid feed category name%' --is it expected exception? raiserror('Test succeeded.', 10, 1) with nowait; else raiserror('Test failed: %s', 16, 1, @err); end catch rollback